Best Robot Vacuums for Dog Hair (That Won't Wake the Baby)

 Dog hair plus a crawling baby is a math problem: everything on your floor ends up in a fist, and some of those fists end up in a mouth.
 A robot vacuum doesn’t replace real vacuuming, but it resets the floor to acceptable every single day without you lifting anything — which, in the first year of parenthood, is the household equivalent of free money.

-The short version: the Roborock Q5 Pro+ is the best dog-hair eater for the money and the default pick.
-The Roomba j7+ picks up less hair but sees better — and if your household includes a puppy, a senior dog, or anyone with a history of indoor surprises, its poop-dodging camera is worth the premium.
+The short version: the Roborock Q5 Pro+ is the better dog-hair eater for the money and the default pick for most shedding-dog homes.
+The Roomba j7+ picks up less hair but sees better — and if your household includes a puppy, a senior dog, or anyone with a history of indoor surprises, owners say its poop-dodging camera is worth the premium.

-• Dog-hair pickup.
-Measured performance on the thing the title promises, leaning on independent testing rather than marketing claims.
+- Dog-hair pickup.
+The thing the title promises, leaning on independent testing and owner reports rather than marketing claims.

-• Upkeep & value.
-Bags, filters, brush maintenance, and what the machine honestly costs to live with.
+- Upkeep & value.
+Bags, filters, brush maintenance, and what owners say the machine honestly costs to live with.

-Independent testing measured the Q5 Pro+ pulling roughly 99% of pet hair by weight — about twenty points above the category average — and owner reviews back it up with the most convincing metric there is: people with multiple dogs describing shock at what the dustbin holds.
-The dual rubber rollers resist the hair-wrap death spiral that kills single-brush machines, and the self-empty dock means the robot handles its own disgusting parts for weeks at a stretch.
+In Modern Castle’s pet-hair-by-weight test, the Q5 Pro+ removed roughly 99% of pet hair — well above the ~76% average they’ve recorded across the category — and owner reviews back it up with the most convincing metric there is: people with multiple dogs describing shock at what the dustbin holds.
+The dual rubber rollers resist the hair-wrap death spiral that owners say kills single-brush machines, and the self-empty dock means the robot handles its own disgusting parts for weeks at a stretch.

-The j7+‘s camera does something genuinely rare: it identifies obstacles — cords, socks, abandoned baby toys, and yes, pet waste — and goes around them. iRobot is confident enough to back it with the P.O.O.P. promise (genuinely its name): if the robot fails to avoid pet waste, they replace the robot.
-In a house where a crawling baby shares floor space with a dog of uncertain digestion, that’s not a gimmick.
-That’s insurance.
+The j7+‘s camera does something owners say is genuinely rare: it identifies obstacles — cords, socks, abandoned baby toys, and yes, pet waste — and goes around them. iRobot is confident enough to back it with the P.O.O.P. promise (genuinely its name): if the robot fails to avoid pet waste, they replace the robot.
+In a house where a crawling baby shares floor space with a dog of uncertain digestion, owners describe that less as a gimmick and more as insurance.

 The nap-time playbook